-9 Concluding Remarks
+10 Concluding Remarks

 In this paper, we presented a new framework for modeling and discovering scientific knowledge, along with PROMETHEUS, an interactive environment that implements this approach.
 The environment includes a language for specifying quantitative models in which the notion of process plays a central role.
-This formalism takes advantage of traditional scientific notations like algebraic and differential equations, but also provides additional structure to aid in presenting and revising models.
+This formalism takes advantage of traditional scientific notations like algebraic and differential equations, but provides additional structure to aid in presenting and revising models.
 We illustrated the process modeling language with examples from three domains, which also clarified the interactive features of PROMETHEUS.
-These include options for visualizing the causal structure of process models, for simulating these models to generate predictions, for analyzing the resulting behavior of models, and for semi-automatically revising models in response to observations.
-The latter facility lets the user specify which portions of a model to revise and to indicate alternative processes, taken from a library of generic background knowledge, that the system should consider.
+These include options for visualizing the causal structure of process models, for simulating these models to generate predictions, for visualizing the resulting behavior of models, and for semi-automatically revising models in response to observations.
+The latter facility lets the user specify the portions of a model to revise and indicate additional processes, taken from a library of generic background knowledge, that the system should consider.

 We evaluated this approach to model revision on two domains that concerned interactions within an ecosystem and one that involved gene regulation.
-Using a simple predator-prey ecosystem, we demonstrated that PROMETHEUS can produce revised models that yield improvements to both the qualitative shape and quantitative error score with respect to the original model.
-Application to the Ross Sea ecosystem indicated that the environment's revision capabilities scale up to represent more complicated interactions, while revision of a photosynthesis-regulation model further indicated the generality of the approach.
+Using a simple predator-prey ecosystem, we demonstrated that Prometheus can produce revised models that yield improvements to both the qualitative shape and quantitative error score with respect to the original model.
+Application to the Ross Sea ecosystem indicated that the environment's revision capabilities scale up to represent more complicated interactions, whereas revision of a photosynthesis-regulation model supported the generality of the approach.
+In addition, ecologists who worked with Prometheus were interested in the revision module and found its output understandable.

-Although our development of PROMETHEUS is still in its early stages, we believe the environment makes important contributions to simulation languages, to human-computer interaction, and to computational scientific discovery.
-Our initial results with the system have been encouraging and, despite the room that remains for extensions and improvements, we feel that they demonstrate the promise of such an interactive framework for computer-assisted modeling and discovery.
+Although our development of Prometheus is still in its early stages, we believe the environment makes important contributions to simulation languages, to human-computer interaction, and to computational scientific discovery.
+Our initial results with the system have been encouraging and, despite the room that remains for extensions and improvements, we feel that they demonstrate the promise of such an interactive framework for computer-assisted construction and use of scientific models.